kmac/mlbv-archived/README.md

     mlbv --yesterday -t tor --feed condensed  # condensed feed mlbv --yesterday -t tor -f recap          # recap feed

+You can also use the `--recaps` option to show highlights for games on given day.
+This will show all chosen recaps, one-by-one until finished.
+A highlight reel.

+    mlbv --yesterday --recaps all         # show all available recaps for yesterday games mlbv --yesterday --recaps tor,wsh,bos # show recaps for given set of teams mlbv --yesterday --recaps --fetch     # fetch all recaps

 #### Fetch

 In these examples the game is save to a `.ts` file in the current directory.